- 13th Classical Viennese Festival

 Seattle International Piano Festival & Competition

 Aside from the solo piano competition, the festival also features guest recitals, master classes and lectures presented by world-class performers.
-The seventh bi-annual Seattle International Piano Festival and Competition will take place September 21-22, 2024 with a preliminary round application deadline of June 1, providing musical opportunities for aspiring pianists, music lovers, and professional musicians.
-Youth, piano students of universities and conservatories, professional pianists and amateur pianists – all are invited to compete in the annual piano competition to share their original artistry.
-The next Seattle International Piano Festival and Competition takes place in the autumn of 2019.
+The eighth bi-annual Seattle International Piano Festival and Competition will take place September 21-22, 2024 with a preliminary round application deadline of June 1, providing musical opportunities for aspiring pianists, music lovers, and professional musicians.
+Youth, piano students of universities and conservatories, professional pianists and amateur pianists – all are invited to compete in the bi-annual piano competition to share their original artistry.
+The final round of the next Seattle International Piano Festival and Competition takes place in the autumn of 2019.
 Be on the lookout for updated rules and timeline on or shortly after January 1, 2019.

 – Dr. Ivona Kaminska